Let’s grow through

 My mom also used to cook butter beans with leftover ham.
 I never tried them back then because I didn’t like the smell.
 She loved them and always cooked them after a ham dinner.
 I loved the ham dinner, but when she cooked those beans for hours afterward, I wanted to move out of the house.
 That said, I would absolutely try butter beans now, just not with ham.

 I live with my son and daughter-in-law now, and they are vegetarians.
 I agreed not to cook or even bring meat into the house.
-Eggs, dairy, and honey are allowed, so I will cook and eat meat elsewhere.
+Eggs, dairy, and honey are allowed, so I’ll cook and eat meat elsewhere.
 This has actually given me the perfect opportunity to experiment with beans and legumes in many different ways.

 I didn’t set out to become someone who talks about beans this much, but midlife has a way of humbling you.
 Perimenopause cracks you open, shakes your hormones like a snow globe, and forces you to look at food differently, not as comfort or control, but as support.